 The State of Illinois recommends delivery of gifted and academically talented services to the top 5% of a student population.
 The District currently provides specific programming and/or classes in reading/language arts and math in grades 4 through 8.
-The identification process for students to be in GATE classes includes a student's cognitive skills index (CSI), standardized test scores in reading/language arts and math, and current grade point average/grade equivalent.
-Students are placed in either a GATE class or GATE cluster depending on the number of qualifying students.
-Parents are notified by the school when their child is placed in a GATE class/cluster.
+The identification process for students to be in GATE/Accelerated classes includes a student's cognitive skills index (CSI), standardized test scores in reading/language arts and math, and current grade point average/grade equivalent.
+Students are placed in either a GATE/Accelerated class or GATE depending on the number of qualifying students.
+Parents are notified by the school when their child is placed in a GATE/Accelerated class.
 Parents are given the option to include or exclude their child from the class/cluster.
-There is also a review process for parents who feel that their child may be qualified, but did not receive notification of his/her inclusion in the GATE class or cluster.
 A copy of the District's Comprehensive GATE Plan is available on the District website.